The Civil war saw the 1st use of armored

 Note: See Federal 1 gun Armoured Parrot car below.
 It has been suggested that they might be the same car.
 I do not know if this is true or false as the car no longer exists, nor will I comment as this site is only to provide a clearinghouse of available information.

-Confederate cottonclad Rail Battery
+Galveston Confederate cottonclad Rail Battery

 Proposed by General John Magruder.